Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 In Wales, we support an emergency fund for people experiencing extreme financial difficulties.
-People experiencing financial hardship may be eligible for support through the Discretionary Assistance Fund (DAF).
+If you are experiencing financial hardship, you may be eligible for support through the Discretionary Assistance Fund (DAF).
 The DAF fund can be applied for via the website or by Freephone telephone on 0800 859 5924.

 We are also encouraging people to contact Advicelink Cymru to check they are receiving all the financial support they are entitled to.
 The service can also signpost other services which may be of use.
 They can be contacted on Freephone 0800 702 2020 or you can talk to adviser online.
 They can also talk you through the options available for funding childcare when you are considering options to return to work.

 If you would like to speak to a member of the Welsh Government about the Basic Income Pilot team, please email BIPilotWales@gov.wales.